lrusso/LRussoWeb/README.md

 ### Cross-Platform Taipei Game

 Another beloved classic, the **Taipei (Mahjong Solitaire) game**, is also part of this project.
 Like Tetris, it's built with **responsive design principles**, ensuring an optimal and enjoyable experience on **desktops, phones and tablets**.
 The intuitive touch controls and adaptive layout make it a pleasure to play on any device.

+### Cross-Platform Spider Solitaire Game

+For card game enthusiasts, a **fully responsive Spider Solitaire game** has been added.
+Designed to be played effortlessly on a desktop computer, a smartphone, or a tablet, it adapts its layout and controls to provide an intuitive experience across all screen sizes.

 ---